Hi. I’m Jonathan.

 My writing life used to consist of me sitting on a tree stump in the woods scratching disjointed phrases into a Moleskine notebook that I hid under my bed.
 I’ve come to believe though, that creative projects are inherently meant to be shared – that they lose much of their value if kept private.

 The Scrap Journal is my repository of ruminations, experiences, the sights & sounds that I wanted to be able to remember and share in a certain way.
-I like some posts better than others, but I think they’re all true in one way or another and have a chance to resonate with my audience.
+Some posts felt better than others, but my hope is that they’re all true in one way or another and have a chance to resonate with my audience.